Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 - Transactions
 ---

-## Configuring RabbitMQ transport to be used
+## Configuring the endpoint to use the RabbitMQ transport

 To use RabbitMQ as the underlying transport:

 snippet:rabbitmq-config-basic

-## Specifying the connection string
+## RabbitMQ connection string

-The transport needs to connect to a RabbitMQ broker.
-By default, the transport will look for a connection string called `NServiceBus/Transport` in the `app.config`.
+The RabbitMQ transport requires a connection string to connect to the RabbitMQ broker.
+This connection string can be specified via code or via `app.config`.

-To use a custom name for the connection string:

-snippet:rabbitmq-config-connectionstringname
+### Specifying the connection string via code

 To specify the connection string in code:

 snippet:rabbitmq-config-connectionstring-in-code

-A typical connection string would look like this:
+### Specifying the connection string via app.config

+By default, the transport will look for a connection string called `NServiceBus/Transport` in `app.config`:

 snippet:rabbitmq-connectionstring

-In the above sample, the transport is configured to connect to a RabbitMQ broker running at the machine `broker1`.
+To use a custom name for the connection string:

+snippet:rabbitmq-config-connectionstringname

 ### Connection string options

 Below is the list of connection string options.
-Note that they are separated by a `;`.
+When constructing a connection string, these options should be separated by a semicolon.

 #### Host